- Who We Serve

 Approach: Collect actionable customer insights with a focus on experiences and expectations

-- Omni-channel customer data by a variety of demographics, including business segment, geography, products, etc.
+Omni-channel customer data by a variety of demographics, including business segment, geography and products.

 With this data, the team was able to analyze customer experience across multiple dimensions, which helped the bank scrutinize some long-held (and not always accurate) assumptions.